rdoxenham/rhte-ocp4/all.md

 1. Go to the OpenShift web console and login with `kubeadmin` (or your admin username if different)

-1. Browse to `Machines` on the left-hand side-bar, and click `Machine Sets`.
+1. Browse to `Compute` on the left-hand side-bar, and click `Machine Sets`.

 1. On the `Machine Sets` page, select `openshift-machine-api` from the `Project` dropdown and you should see the machine sets: